shanqyeet/lecture-ruby-oop/PITCHME.md

 ### What????

-Basically, "self" refers gives you access to the current object
+Basically, "self" gives you access to the current object

 +++